Skip to content

 Picking the Perfect Cherry Tree: 4 Step Guide

-A cherry tree is a must have for your edible garden, with varieties suitable for cooking, eating or both - and they’re small enough to fit happily in a border, front garden or even a patio pot.
-Whichever cherry tree you go for, you’ll enjoy it all year round, with scented white blossom in spring and lovely warm autumn colour as well as fruit.
 But with so many varieties to choose from, which one’s the best?
-It depends on what you’re looking for, says our tree grower Josh - what you want it for, when you want to pick your cherries and how many you have space for!
-Josh is very keen on more underrated types of cherry that you may not have considered - and his colleague John points out that cherry trees are not just a great choice for us, but also have huge benefits for wildlife too.
+It depends on what you’re looking for.
+What you want it for, when you want to pick your cherries and how many you have space for!
+We're particularly keen on underrated types of cherry that you may not have considered.
+Cherry trees aren't just a great choice for us, either, but also have huge benefits for wildlife, too.

 Jump to:

-1. How do you eat your cherries?
+How do you use your cherries?

 Cherry trees usually produce either cooking (sour or acid) cherries or dessert cherries (sweet) but the fruit of some trees can be used for both purposes.